9 Ways to Stick to a Healthy Plan on Game DayBy Brittany Risher

 Fill your plate with veggies and healthy proteins such as shrimp, grilled chicken or another lean meat.
 Dip fresh veggies into things like a small amount of hummus or guacamole.
 Just be mindful of your portion sizes.

 8. Eat the Special Items

 If there is something you really want to try, identify one or two things you rarely, if ever, make at home.
 Enjoy a small serving and savor every bite!

 9. Slow Down

-It can be easy to mindlessly munch on snacks when watching TV, especially if the game is close.
+It can be easy to mindlessly munch on empty calorie snacks when watching TV, especially if the game is close.
 But try to pace yourself and enjoy the taste of what you're eating.
 If you catch yourself snacking without noticing the flavor of the food, put down your plate and hit pause for a few minutes.